 - Dancing both Roles: Dancers learn faster and better by learning both roles because they are able to see, feel, and understand the whole movement, not just half of it.

-- Train Both Roles: Revels who don’t train bring down the level of dancing in a community, because instead of growing their dance to the highest possible level, Marks focus on how to dance with untrained girls.
+- Expectations for Followers: Revels who don’t train bring down the level of dancing in a community, because instead of growing their dance to the highest possible level, Marks focus on how to dance with untrained girls.

 I have a lifelong tendency of calling things the way I see them, even when that means I may not be liked as a result.
 Somehow I’m willing to do this, and I do.
 My Rebel Tango blog includes raw personal commentary, in the hope that sharing my most painful and edgy experiences makes space for others – to get over shame, to honour your own reality, and follow your desire.
 I suffer, and I use my privilege of naive courage and my addiction to wordsmithing to try to open space for you, in solidarity.
 You are not alone.
 The blog also includes confrontation, when necessary, and documents my attempts to create alternatives, because it is possible to do things differently.
 The blog responds to stimulating events, and also distills my observations and analysis, with, I hope, increasingly profound articulation.